Primary ovarian insufficiency: Emotional health

 The most common words women use to describe how they felt in the two hours after being given the diagnosis of POI are "devastated", "shocked," and "confused."
 The diagnosis is more than infertility and affects a woman's physical and emotional well-being.
 Patients face the acute shock of the diagnosis, associated stigma of infertility, grief from the death of dreams, anxiety and depression from the disruption of life plans, confusion around the cause, shame, insecurity and lowered self-esteem, anger in reflection of being letdown by the medical system, symptoms of estrogen deficiency, worry over the associated potential medical sequelae such as reduced bone density and cardiovascular risk, and the uncertain future that all of these factors create.
 Women diagnosed with POI in their 20s have disproportionately reported experiencing dismissiveness, bias, and "not being taken seriously" by healthcare professionals.

-There is a need for an evidence-based integrative medicine program to assist women with POI.
-Presently such a program does not exist in the community, but a community of practice has formed to address this deficiency.
+Some have advocated formation of a patient registry as well as a community-based research consortium with integrative care to better understand the etiology and treatment of the condition, including treatment of its psychological effects.
 Women with POI perceive lower social support than control women, so building a trusted community of practice for them would be expected to improve their well-being.
 Also, when having that social support, it often helps with reducing stress and having better coping skills.
 It is important to connect women with POI to an appropriate collaborative care team because the condition has been clearly associated with suicide related to the stigma of infertility.
 Suicide rates are known to be increased in women who experience infertility.

 Epidemiology

 The prevalence increases with age and is approximately 1 in 10,000 women under age 20, 1 in 1,000 women under age 30, and one percent by age of 40.
+It occurs in 3.7% of women worldwide and 1% of women in the United States.
+In the United States, the incidence is 1% in White women, 1.4% in Black and Hispanic women, with lower rates seen in Chinese and Japanese women, at 0.5% and 0.1% respectively.